clamytoe/mlbookcamp-code/course-zoomcamp/09-serverless/code/README.md

 ## AWS Lambda

 1. Create a new function from an image.
-2. Select the newly uploaded image.
+2. Select the newly uploaded image from ECR using the *Browse images* button.
 3. Create a test for it.
 4. From Configuration, give it:
     * 1024MB of memory